albertosantini/node-rio/README.md

 - `ex8`: An example with `evaluateDefer` api.
 - `ex9`: An example chaining `evaluate` api.
 - `ex10`: How to evaluate a matrix, using JSON serialization.
+- `ex11`: How to manage strings with single and double quotes.

 Installation
 ============